Kathleen Ann Myers | Faculty

 *“Las Casas versus Oviedo: The Polemic between ‘Defender of the Indians’ and the ‘Enemy of the Indians’.”
 Approaches to Teaching the Writings of Bartolomé de las Casas.
 Eds.
 Santa Arias and Eyda Merediz.
 New York: the Modern Languages Association of America, 2008.
 147-158.

-“In the Shadow of Cortés: From Veracruz to Mexico City,” photographs by Steve Raymer
+- “In the Shadow of Cortés: From Veracruz to Mexico City,” photographs by Steve Raymer.
+Exhibit opening with former National Geographic photographer Steve Raymer at the University of Kentucky, In the Shadow of Cortes: From Veracruz to Mexico City, October 2015

 - Distinguished Scholar Award, Office of Women's Affairs, Indiana University, 2005